brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 The artistry involved in the projection acts as a multiple.
 Stock celebratory images (such as Happy Birthday) will cost the same as the prices listed above.
 A jobbing designer will have a multiplier of 1.5 times and famous artists up to 5 times.
 Hard Light Projectors
 Hard Light projectors allow you to animate Entities in the real world.
 In a holoroom Gaia terminal, any Hard Light Entity can be animated without any fuss.
 When outside a Holoroom, creating a Hard Light shape is more difficult.
 Unfortunately, the more complex an Entity, the more expensive the projector needs to be.
 The projector acts as its own self contained unit and Hard Light objects can be loaded onto it.
 To use a Hard Light projector, use a Gaia terminal to move a hard light object onto the projector.
 From this point on, you can animate the object by squeezing the middle of the projector and throwing it.
-As soon as the projector is clear of your hand, it will animate the Hard Light object you�ve set it to.
+As soon as the projector is clear of your hand, it will animate the Hard Light object you've set it to.
 There are a couple of exceptions to this (Hard Light swords) but most projectors follow this method.
 To de-animate, the object will have a way of deanimating it (such as a simple switch or pad to press).
 The object with instantly deanimate.
 Anything resting (or sitting) on the object will fall to the ground.
 Limitations
 A Hard Light projection has a zero armour rating (AR) and hit points (HP).
-You can�t use a Hard Light image as armour.
+You can't use a Hard Light image as armour.
 If it takes any damage, it will de-animate.
 Only complex Hard Light items can have a Blast Factor, otherwise none.
 You cannot make bullets or lasers out of Hard Light.
 The object will not animate if there is an obstruction.
-You can�t animate a 2m square box inside a 1m square box.
+You can't animate a 2m square box inside a 1m square box.
 Hard Light projectors can only sense when the objects is being touched.
 It cannot sense anything else unless it is part of a more complex system.
 Complexity
 The more complex the object, the more expensive the projector.
 For simplicity, projectors are produced with three complexity types: Low, Medium and High.
 A description of each is given below.